 Program Director/Department Chair, Respiratory Therapy Program

 and barely meeting the threshold.
-With Title V funding and for student tutors and professional experts, I happy to say that our attrition has improved significantly over the past year.
-Thank You!!"
+With Title V funding and for student tutors and professional experts, I'm happy to say that our attrition situation has improved significantly over the past year.
+Thank You!"

 “The instructors that you provide us with are all very helpful ”